Places to visit in India

 Welcome to India!
 Delhi is most people’s introduction to this vividly memorable country and the journey from the airport to your hotel is a great first point of contact.
-The children will be mesmerised by the with the somewhat crazed traffic system, cows on the highway, tuk tuks nipping between slow-moving cars stuck in an endless jam and the constant entertaining panorama of street life.
+The children will be mesmerised by the somewhat crazed traffic system.
+There are cows on the highway, tuk tuks nipping between slow-moving cars stuck in an endless jam and a constant entertaining panorama of street life.

 We will usually include a full day guided tour of Delhi to acclimatise you.
 Not quite planes, trains and automobiles but if you take the subway to Old Delhi and climb on board a rickshaw you will be immediately immersed into the colour and mayhem of the old city.
 Your children will be agog at it all as you visit the majestic Red Fort, the exquisite 17th century Jama Masjid Mosque and the lively markets of Chandni Chowk.

 For a welcome contrast, enter the calm and serenity of New Delhi with its impressive colonial buildings and wide tree-lined streets.
-You will visit the Qutab Minar and Humayun’s Tomb before collapsing back at your hotel for a much needed chai tea and who knows, perhaps even the children will enjoy this delicious sweet milky drink…
+You will visit the Qutab Minar and Humayun’s Tomb before collapsing back at your hotel for a much needed chai tea.
+Who knows, perhaps even the children will enjoy this delicious sweet milky drink…

 Rajasthan – Forts and Villages

 The region of Rajasthan is full of imposing forts, desert towns and tiny rural villages where the way of life remains much as it was centuries ago.
-Bullocks dragging carts lumber down the main highways, statuesque Indian ladies in vibrant saris and laden with heavy wood piles walk along the roadside, caravans of camels head out into the desert, fairy-tale palaces (now often offering luxurious accommodation) loom over simple settlements and heavily turbaned Sikhs with magnificent moustaches sit smoking hookah pipes.
+Bullocks carts lumber down the main highways.
+Statuesque Indian ladies in vibrant saris and laden with heavy wood piles walk along the roadside.
+Caravans of camels head out into the desert.
+Fairy-tale palaces (now often offering luxurious accommodation) loom over simple settlements.
+Heavily turbaned Sikhs with magnificent moustaches sit smoking hookah pipes.
 This all creates the most photogenic of regions.

-The ‘White City’ of Udaipur remains to most people Rajasthan’s most picturesque city with its idyllic Lake Palace Hotel (made famous in the James Bond film ‘Octopussy’), sitting in the middle of Lake Pichola.
+The ‘White City’ of Udaipur is perhaps Rajasthan’s most picturesque city with its idyllic Lake Palace Hotel (made famous in the James Bond film ‘Octopussy’), sitting in the middle of Lake Pichola.
 Children will love the many rooftop cafes found here and its narrow winding alleys lend it an almost medieval charm.
 The vast City Palace is fantastically impressive and children will enjoy following their noses through the labyrinth of tiny corridors leading to terraces, hanging gardens and courtyards.